carsonmcdonald/mruby-teensy/README.md

 git clone --recursive https://github.com/carsonmcdonald/mruby-teensy.git
 ```

-Once cloned you will need to edit the Makefile so that the "TD_PATH" variable
+Once cloned you will need to make a copy of the Makefile.example to Makefile
+and then change the "TD_PATH" variable in the Makefile so that it is
-is pointing to your Teensyduino installation.
+pointing to your Teensyduino installation.

 At this point you are ready to build.
 If you wish to install directly to the
 Teensy 3.6 board run the following: